NeuroJSON/jsonmmap/JSON-Mmap_Specification.md

 ```

 An in-line JSON-Mmap is automatically assumed to be associated with the concatenated
-JSON object immediately following the mmap table; the `offset` record in
+JSON object immediately following the mmap table; the `start` record in
 all **locator vector** assumes the start of the referenced data buffer immediately
 follows the last signficant character of the JSON-Mmap (in the above case,
 the closing bracket `]`).

 When white-spaces are inserted between the JSON-Mmap and the following JSON object,
 such as new-lines `\n` or spaces, the length of such padded bytes must be considered
-in the `offset` records.
+in the `start` records.

 Multiple inline JSON-Mmap tables can be used in the same document, each preceding
 its associated JSON object